 - Supervision and project leadership for fellows from diverse research communities through the Michigan Library Engaged Fellows program and the Mellon Public Humanities Fellowship program.

-In addition to my subject responsibilities, I serve as Interim Head of the Science and Engineering Libraries.
+In addition to my subject responsibilities, I serve as Assistant Director for STEM.